thomadha/gr2336/docs/release3/challenges.md

-Challenges for the group
+# Challenges for the group

-1. The testing in ui failing for some group members, even though it worked for the person merging
+## 1. The testing in ui failing for some group members, even though it worked for the person merging

-challenge description - a few sentences describing what the issue is strategy that the group has taken to solve the issue - a few sentences describing the approaches used reflection on the cause and what was learned in the process
+_Description:_

+The testing in the ui module failed for 3 members of the group, but not for the person doing the last merging.

+_Strategy to solve the issue:_

+This was discovered after the deadline when other members also tried to run the project.
+We decided to contact our TA to ask for advice since we didnt want to push new commits to the repo after the deadline.
+The TA advised us to write this as a challenge we had in release 3.

+_Reflection:_

+It was reckless of us as a group to do so many finishing changes this close to the deadline.
+We have now learned that the merging and checking of the project should be done by multiple people on different computers to ensure that it runs properly for everyone.

-2. Sickness
+## 2. Sickness

 _Description:_